section-engineering-education/engineering-education/articles/variables-in-js/index.md

 ### Understanding the scope of variables
 Scope determines the accessibility of variables from different parts of your code.
-Javascript has two types of scopes, which are:
+Javascript has two types of scopes.

 1. Global scope

 2. Local scope

 **1. Global scope**

 When a variable is *globally scoped*, it means it is available anywhere in your program.
-Declaring a variable outside a function or block leads to it being added to the global scope automatically.
+Declaring a variable outside a function or a block outside a funciton leads to it being added to the global scope automatically.

 **2. Local scope**

-When variables are declared within a function or block, they are locally scoped.
-It means they can only be used inside the function or block they belong in.
+When variables are declared within a function or a block, they are locally scoped.
+It means that they can only be used inside the function or the block they were declared in.

 Local scope variables are divided into:

 - Function scoped variables

 - Block scope variables

-**a.Function scoped variables**
+#### Function scoped variables

 A function scoped variable means that the variable defined within the function is not accessible from outside the function.

-**b.Block scoped variables**
+#### Block scoped variables

 In JavaScript, a block is denoted by curly braces.
 The space between the curly brackets is known as a block.
 For example, the `if...else, do...while` and `for` loop statements create blocks.

 When a variable is block-scoped, it means that it exists only inside the block where it was defined.

 `let` and `const` keywords are used in block scoping a variable.
-If you use `var` in a block scope, the variable will not be block scoped.
+If you use `var` inside a block, the variable will not be block scoped.
 It will either be function scoped or globally scoped depending upon where the block is present.

 ### Naming Variables In JavaScript
-Before you start declaring variables, you should first learn how to name them first.
+Before you start declaring variables, you should learn how to name them.
 Below are some of the rules that one should follow.
 Failing to do so will cause an error.

 - Variables should not have spaces.
 - Variables should begin with an underscore, a dollar sign, or a letter.